cinc2023/cinc2023.github.io/pages/faq.md

 For the dates of the conference, the average high is 24°C, and the average low is 16°C. Short rain storms are possible.

 ## Transportation
+### How can I find public transportation at Hartsfield-Jackson Atlanta International Airport?
+Atlanta's public transit rail system [MARTA](https://www.itsmarta.com){: target="_blank"} is at the domestic terminal.
+Airport shuttles and Plane Trains are running from the International terminal to the domestic terminal.

 ### How do I get between the airport and the venue (Midtown, Atlanta)?
 Attendees can reach the conference venue and hotels in Midtown Atlanta from the airport by rail public transit.
 The [MARTA](https://www.itsmarta.com){: target="_blank"} [Red](https://www.itsmarta.com/Red-Line.aspx){: target="_blank"} and [Gold](https://www.itsmarta.com/Gold-Line.aspx){: target="_blank"} train lines travel frequently between the **Airport Station** and **Midtown Station** throughout the day (and night).
 Each trip takes approximately 30 minutes and costs $2.50.
 Please see [here](https://www.itsmarta.com/fare-programs.aspx){: target="_blank"} for MARTA ticket information.

 ### Where can I get Atlanta's public transportation information?
 Accessible directly from the airport, MARTA provides public transportation that is convenient, safe and clean.
 All MARTA fares must be purchased with a **Breeze card** or **Breeze ticket**.
+You can purchase fare directly on your phone through [Breeze Mobile 2.0 app](https://www.itsmarta.com/breeze-mobile.aspx){: target="_blank"}.

 Please visit [MARTA fare programs](https://www.itsmarta.com/fare-programs.aspx){: target="_blank"} for special fare options, schedule, and stops.